kpta119/File-System/README.md

 - displaying a summary of the current virtual disk occupancy map - i.e. a list of subsequent areas of the virtual disk with the description: address, type area, size, status (e.g. for data blocks: free/busy).

+#### There are to different files implementing filesystem:
+- filesystem.c : runs on new Unix systems
+- minix_fs.c : runs on minix operating system version 2 or newer